haxetink/tink_state/README.md

 });
 ```

-Not only is it more concise, it also deals with another problem.
-In the first case, we can get called back with a new `promise` even though the previous one did not even trigger yet.
+Not only is it more concise, it also deals with another problem: in the first case, we can get called back with a new `promise` even though the previous one did not even trigger yet.
 And in fact - even though unlikely - the second promise can potentially be faster than the first, which means that we'll get the result of the first after the second and so we have to keep track of order and what not.
-In the latter case all problems are taken care of.
+Luckily, all this is taken care of.

+Using so called ["selective function"](https://haxe.org/manual/types-abstract-selective-functions.html) we can also tell an `Observable<Promised<T>>` to `deliver` on its promise by providing an `initial` value and thus giving us an `Observable<T>` that starts out with the initial value and only updates when data is successfully loaded.

 ##### Computation

-Computations are used by `Observable.auto` and a computation really just means something that can produce a value.
+A computation really just means something that can produce a value and `Observable.auto` consumes computations to create observables.
 It is defined like so:

 ```haxe
 abstract Computation<T> {